mint-lang/mint/documentation/Core/Conventions/Module.md

 ### Entity Order

-The order of entities used in a modle should follow the order below:
+The order of entities used in a module should follow the order below:

 1. `const`
 2. `fun`

-_Entities in a module can be ordered using the "Order Entitiees" LSP Code Action._
+_Entities in a module can be ordered using the "Order Entities" LSP Code Action._

 ### Comments